 If you try doing this on a conventional grill, you’ll have to setup up a two-zone burner with indirect heat.
 Otherwise, things will likely burn.
 Also, unless you’re going to be adding something like wood chips to create smoke, I’d say you’re better off just using your oven for more controlled heat.

-Some Thoughts on Scoring
+Some Thoughts on Scoring the Skin

 On my first go, I tested this porchetta recipe by scoring the skin rather deeply.
 I pierced all the way through to the layer of subcutaneous fat just below the surface of the tough skin.
 Although scoring the skin will allow for more fat to render out, resulting in a less greasy porchetta, it makes it much more difficult to carve once it’s done cooking.
 The skin just separates and breaks into shards.